kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ![](images/riddler.gif)

 ' How many of you know about Elm?
-' How many are using Elm in production application?
-As a whole app or part of it?
+' How many are using Elm in a production application?
+A whole application or may be part of it?
-' This is important question -> How many of you feels that they attend a conference and that nice demo application never get converted to full blown application?
+' Here is an important question.
+How many of you feel that the nice demo application is shown in the conference never get converted to the full-blown application?

 ***